berkus/thumbsdb/README.md

 Release notes are available in [RELEASES.md](RELEASES.md).

-## Compatibility
+## MSRV

-`thumbsdb` seems to work for rust 1.9 and greater.
+cargo-msrv says `thumbsdb` works with rust 1.61 and greater.

 ## License